Haklifesavr/aws-pipeline/readme.md

 This project showcases a straightforward data pipeline that fetches data from an API, inserts the data into a PostgreSQL database, and verifies the data.
 The pipeline is built using Python, and specifically makes use of the `requests` and `psycopg2` libraries.

+## Code Overview

+The provided code demonstrates a data pipeline built with Python and PostgreSQL.
+Here's an overview of the different components and their functionalities:

+- **Fetching Data from the API**: The `fetch_data_from_api()` function retrieves data from an API (`https://random-data-api.com/api/v2/users`) using the `requests` library.
+It specifies the desired size of the data (100 records) through query parameters.
+If there is an error during the API request, an exception is raised and logged.

+- **Creating the Users Table**: The `create_users_table()` function creates a table named `users` in the PostgreSQL database if it doesn't already exist.
+It uses the `psycopg2` library and executes a SQL query to define the table schema.
+Any exceptions that occur during the table creation process are logged.

+- **Inserting Data into the Users Table**: The `insert_data_into_users_table()` function inserts the fetched data into the `users` table.
+It iterates over each item in the fetched data, extracts the required fields (country, name, surname, gender), and executes an SQL insert query to add the data to the table.
+If there are any exceptions during the data insertion, they are logged.

+- **Verifying Data**: The `verify_data()` function selects and displays the first 100 rows from the `users` table to verify the data stored in the PostgreSQL database.
+Any exceptions that occur during the verification process are logged.

+- **Main Entry Point**: The `main()` function serves as the main entry point of the script.
+It establishes a connection to the PostgreSQL database using the provided environment variables (`host`, `port`, `database`, `user`, `password`).
+The script then fetches data from the API, creates the `users` table (if necessary), inserts the fetched data into the table, and verifies the data.
+Any exceptions that occur during the process are logged.

+The script logs its execution events using the `logging` module, with logs being written to the `script.log` file.
+Environment variables are loaded from a `.env` file using the `dotenv` library.

+To run the script, execute the `main()` function.
+Adjust the environment variables in the `.env` file to match your PostgreSQL database configuration.

+Please ensure that you have the required Python packages (`requests`, `psycopg2`, `dotenv`) installed before running the script.

 ## Requirements

 Before you begin, please make sure that you have the following installed: